 - Military: A major disaster meant your National Guard unit was called up.
 While serving for a few months, your regular paychecks stop coming in.
 You don’t have to make student loan payments while deployed, however, thanks to the active military deferment.

 - In-school: After a few years in the workforce, you decide to go back to school for a graduate degree.
 Your student loan payments pause when you start your first semester.

 - Perkins Loan Cancellation and Discharge: If you’re working toward forgiveness on a Federal Perkins Loan, you may be able to defer payments.

 - Qualifying loans don’t accrue interest during deferment

-- Gives you a break while you get back on your feet
+- Gives you breathing space while you get back on your feet

 - Some federal student loans still accrue interest